Mt. Teapot, Mt Banping and Mt. Canguanliao with Panoramic Views of Mountain and Ocean. A Bonus Hike to Mt. Nanzilin

 Table of Contents:

 About this Loop Hike: Mt.
 Teapot, Mt.
-Canguanliao and Mt.
-Banping, plus Mt.
-Nanzilin
+Canguanliao, and Mt.
+Banping

 Mt.
-Teapot is probably one of the most shared trails in Taiwan, locally or internationally.
+Teapot is one of the most shared trails in Taiwan and internationally.
 The striking views on the peak with the easy public transport make it popular among backpackers from other countries.
 Just Google Mt.
-Teapot and you will find a lot of posts.
+Teapot, and you will find a lot of posts.

 Furthermore, you can decide to take all the trails or just some of them.
 After the hike, there are other attractions within walking distance to visit.

-If you’ve been hiking in Taiwan, you probably have heard of 10 Golden Ridgelines 黃金十稜 established by a famous hiker and author, Mr. Lin Tsung-sheng, and this list has become the goals for many hikers in Taiwan.
+If you've been hiking in Taiwan, you probably have heard of 10 Golden Ridgelines 黃金十稜, established by a famous hiker and author, Mr. Lin Tsung-sheng, and this list has become the goal for many hikers in Taiwan.
 Mt.
 Teapot, Mt.
 Canguanliao, Mt.
 Banping, and Mt.
 Nanzilin are all listed there.

 From Taipei MRT to Quanji Temple 勸濟堂:

 When you arrive at Quanji Temple, you can get some water and go to the toilet before hiking.
-There are several shops near the temple, but they aren’t open yet if you get there early.
-So, please bring your trail food and lunch in advance.
+Please also bring your trail food and lunch in advance.

 From Taipei MRT to Gold Museum 黃金博物館: